Geometric formulation of quantum mechanics: Mathematical structures

 \subsection{Principal fiber bundle}

-One important mathematical tool used in geometric formulation of quantum physics is principal fiber bundles.
-In this section we will introduce the reader to basic definition and properties of principal fiber bundles and in the following sections we will apply the method to quantum theory.\\ Let $\mathcal{S}$ and $\mathcal{P}$ be differentiable manifolds and $G$ be a Lie group.
+One important mathematical tool used in the geometric formulation of quantum physics is principal fiber bundles.
+In this section we will introduce the reader to the basic definition and properties of principal fiber bundles and in the following sections we will apply the tool to the quantum theory.\\ Let $\mathcal{S}$ and $\mathcal{P}$ be differentiable manifolds and $G$ be a Lie group.
 Then a differentiable principal fiber bundle